Uniswap/docs/SDK_versioned_docs/version-3.0.0/guides/auto-router/swap-and-add.md

 `routingConfig` [optional]

 - Optional config for tuning the performance of the routing algorithm.
+View the [AlphaRouterConfig object](https://github.com/Uniswap/smart-order-router/blob/b26ffdc978ab1076c817392ab20ed2df325daf7a/src/routers/alpha-router/alpha-router.ts#L222) for these optional configuration parameters.

+Here is a complete example that initializes these parameters and then calls `routeToRatio`
 ```typescript
 const USDC = new Token(
   ChainId.MAINNET,